turingschool/mod-0-curriculum/session4/index.md

 <div class="try-it">
   <h3>Try It Together: Bottle Class Methods</h3>
   <p>Follow along as we walk through defining some methods for our Bottle class.</p>
+  <p> What kind of methods can we add?
+What would their return value be?</p>
 </div>

 ```